bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 Old and very experienced?
 You can do this too.
 And one of the things that I particularly like about startups is that some of the things that are bad in other work situations, like being poor and uknonwn. are actually huge assets when it comes to starting a startup.

-before we jump in on the how, I wanna talk about why you should start a startup.
+before we jump in on the how, I want to talk about why you should start a startup.
 I'm somewhat hesitant to be doing this class at all, because you should never start a startup just for the sake of doing so. there are much easier ways to get rich, and everyone who starts a startup always says, always, that they couldn't have imagined how hard and painful it was going to be.